-With 30 townships in the county, the CCTAA offers a meeting place for the people’s advocates to debate, learn and teach propertytax information, as a branch of the umbrella organization Township Officials of Cook County.
+With 30 townships in the county, the CCTAA offers a meeting place for the people’s advocates to debate, learn and teach property, as a branch of the umbrella organization Township Officials of Cook County.

 “Since the 1960s, assessors have been meeting about nine times a year for training,” said CCTAA President Ali ElSaffar, who is also the township assessor for Oak Park.
 “When you get into the nuts, bolts and weeds of this stuff, we can compare notes and make sure everyone is on the same page.”

 Most meetings happen at The Flame, a in Countryside that boasts its steak joint.
 Over lunch, there’s usually a speaker and presentation, as well as time for questions and answers.
 The topic in February was on the income-based “senior freeze” exemption, which requires taxpayers to make $55,000 or less in annual .
 The township assessors debated the various ways to arrive at such a number.